donegankat/Breakthrough-Improved-Alpha-Beta/README.md

 # Breakthrough-Improved-Alpha-Beta
 Improved implementation of an Alpha Beta algorithm for the game Breakthrough.
-Originally done for a Game AI course.
+Originally written for a Game AI course.

 ## Notes